 Happy Father’s Day

 This Sunday is Father’s Day, so here’s hoping it’s a great one!
-Whether he’s throwing a socially distanced barbecue, video-conferencing with family and friends, or joining the special Father’s Day Edition of the Virtual Trivia Slam Game, Dad has earned it.
+Whether he’s throwing a barbecue, video-conferencing with family and friends, or joining a virtual scavenger hunt for Father’s Day weekend, Dad has earned it.

 At least, most dads have.
 Museums offer plenty of examples of dads—real dads, fictional dads, even mythical dads—behaving badly.
 Here are seven of our favorite bad dads in art.